vijilAI/docs/source/python-sdk/examples/index.md

 # Examples

-The following example notebooks help demonstrate some core functionalities in `autoredteam`.
+The following examples demonstrate some core functionalities in Vijil Evaluate.

 ```{eval-rst}
 .. toctree::